Off-Season Hours: CLOSED August-April, except for Farm Events. Please see our “Farm Events” tab for information on our upcoming events.

 BEFORE ENTERING OUR FARM:

-Check our hours BEFORE driving to and on our farm!
+Check our hours BEFORE driving through our front gates to our farm!
 Make sure we aren’t closed for the off-season, or a private event.
-We post dates below we are closed only during lavender season May to July, otherwise if we are in the off-season August to April then our farm is closed, except for Farm Events that are open to the public!
+We post dates below we are closed during lavender season May to July, otherwise if we are in the off-season August to April then our farm is closed, except for private tours, appointments, or Farm Events that are open to the public!

 We donate our farm frequently to local nonprofits, and close for our own private family & friend events!
 PS: Remember our farm is also our home! 💜